 The main areas of my scholarly interests include Chinese-language film history in its cultural, aesthetic, political, and gendered manifestations, within the broad frameworks of modernity, modernism, and cosmopolitanism.
 My first scholarly book, An Amorous History of the Silver Screen: Shanghai Cinema 1896-1937 (2005), articulates a cultural history of early Chinese cinema within the matrix of exuberant metropolitan mass culture in the early decades of the twentieth century.
 The interest in the dynamic relationship between the cinema and the city is also evident in the volume I edited, The Urban Generation: Chinese Cinema and Society at the Turn of the Twenty-first Century (2007).
 I have also been following and working on and with emerging independent film communities in China, especially in the advent of digital media.
 This long-term engagement has resulted in DV-made China: Digital Subjects and Social Transformations after Independent Film (co-edited with Angela Zito) published in 2015.
-My ongoing projects include a volume on women directors of contemporary Chinese-language cinema and another book on the orphan imagination in transnational Chinese film history.
+My ongoing projects include the forthcoming volume, Women Make Waves in Sinophone World Cinema, and another book on the orphan imagination in transnational Chinese-language film history.

 I am also deeply interested in both historical and contemporary trans-Asian exchanges in film and media culture.
 I am the founding director of the Asian Film and Media Initiative since 2012.
 It presents or co-sponsors screening programs and symposia and administers a minor in Asian Film and Media.
 The AFMI also pursues collaborations with NYU Shanghai and NYU Abu Dhabi, as well as other institutions.